Decorated marked surfaces II: Intersection numbers and dimensions of Homs: The string model

 \end{corollary}

 \begin{proof} Consider the relative position of the first segments of $\sigma_i$.
 See Figure~\ref{fig:C} for all essential cases (up to mirror).
 Then it is straightforward to check that $\varphi(\sigma_2,\sigma_3)\circ\varphi(\sigma_1,\sigma_2)$ is of the type in Construction~\ref{cons:above}.
-Hence by Lemma~\ref{lem:s} and Lemma~\ref{lem:s=0}, this composition is not zero.
-So this equals $\varphi(\sigma_{1},\sigma_{3})$ by Definition-Proposition~\ref{defpp}. \end{proof}
+Hence we are done. \end{proof}